fables-tales/proton/readme.md

         program implements.

     1.1 The scores key MUST be a dictionary with keys matching the top level keys in the input.
-The value under each key should be a dictionary with:
+The value under each key MUST be a dictionary with:

         * A key "score" with a numeric value, representing the team's score (game points).